felix-engelmann/photron-linux-sdk/README.md

 The only thing missing was the correct 12 bit packing.

 Feel free to contact me if you have questions or ideas to contribute.

+## Windows based interfaces

+There are a few existing tools to interface with the camera which use the PDC dll, but they only support windows.
+* For epics, there is an areaDetector: https://github.com/areaDetector/ADPhotron
+* A python wrapper for the dll: https://github.com/gliese3/PHI_photron_camera

+## Approach

 The methodology was to first start with a small windows programm and the real camera and analyse the pcap files.